pyxnat/pyxnat/doc/starters_tutorial.rst

 --------------------

 Several operations are accessible for every resource level.
-The most importants are responsible for creating new resources, deleting existing ones and testing whether a given resource exists or not::
+The most important are for creating new resources, deleting existing ones and testing whether a given resource exists or not::

     >>> my_project = central.select.project('my_project')